Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_02_voice_virtual_assistant/guide.en-gb.md

 - The conversation/messages are retrieved as parameters
 - A call is made to the chat completion LLM endpoint, using the `Mixtral8x7B` model.
 - Extracts the model’s response and returns the final message text.

+⏳ Almost there!
+All that remains is to implement the TTS to transform the LLM response into spoken words.

 ### Return the response using TTS